wodeni/wodeni.github.io/index.md

 ## Research

-I am interested in **programming languages, visualization, and human-computer interaction**.
+I am interested in **human-computer interaction**, **programming languages**, and **visualization**.
 I am fascinated by how well-designed languages enable people to succinctly express abstract ideas in various domains, and how visual representations help people understand and reason about them.
 I aspire to **help people understand the abstract world** by designing and building powerful, useable languages and tools.

-I am working on [**Penrose**](http://penrose.ink), a language-based platform for math visualizations.
+In the past few years, I have been studying [how people make conceptual diagrams](assets/chi-20-natural-diagramming.pdf) and building [**Penrose**](http://penrose.ink), a language-based platform for math diagramming.

 ## Education